Precise Unbiased Estimation in Randomized Experiments using Auxiliary Observational Data: Discussion

+These, and other questions will be best answered by applying our methods in a wide variety of contexts.
 While we have focused on the ASSISTments platform in this paper, future work will explore what other sources of auxiliary data, and corresponding prediction algorithms, may be particularly well suited to improving the precision of RCTs typically encountered in education research.
 Indeed, one of the advantages of developing models on observational data in this manner is that a wide variety of models may be explored, tested, and iteratively improved upon before they are applied to an RCT.

 In particular, it will be interesting to consider cases in which the experimental condition varies---and is recorded---in the remnant.
 For instance, the remnant from an RCT contrasting two common medical procedures may include medical records from previous patients who underwent one or the other procedure.
 In that case, analysts may train remnant models to impute both potential outcomes as, say, $\hat{y}^{rc}(\bx)$ and $\hat{y}^{rt}(\bx)$.
 Then (following Section \ref{sec:intro.remnant}) they may set $\hmi=p\hat{y}^{rc}(\bx_i)+(1-p)\hat{y}^{rt}(\bx_i)$ and estimate average treatment effects using $\thm$, or (following Sections \ref{sec:reloop}--\ref{sec:reloopplus}), include $\hat{y}^{rc}(\bx)$ and $\hat{y}^{rt}(\bx)$ within a sample-splitting estimator $\tss$, perhaps alongside other covariates.
-We expect that the inclusion of both types of exposures in the remnant may enhance remnant-based estimators even further, and hope to explore these possibilties in future research.
+We expect that the inclusion of both types of exposures in the remnant may enhance remnant-based estimators even further, and hope to explore these possibilities in future research.